A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Introduction

 \section{Introduction}

-With the introduction of the \textit{Versal} family, AMD presents the \textit{Adaptive Compute Acceleration Platform} (ACAP) \cite{amd_versal_adaptive_soc}, a heterogeneous computing architecture designed to provide high performance, low latency, and adaptability within a unified system-on-chip.
-One of the key innovations within this platform is the \textit{AI Engine}, a specialized accelerator array optimized for high-throughput multiply-accumulate (MAC) operations on floating-point and fixed-point vector data.

-We acknowledge prior research efforts that efficiently map generalized matrix–matrix (GEMM) operations onto the AI Engine, such as \textit{MaxEVA}~\cite{taka2023maxevamaximizingefficiencymatrix} and \textit{CHARM}~\cite{zhuang2023charmcomposingheterogeneousaccelerators}.
-However, these works primarily target throughput optimization in synthetic matrix–matrix computation scenarios, whereas our focus is on real-time inference under stringent latency constraints.
-Furthermore, recurrent neural networks (RNNs) are notoriously difficult to parallelize efficiently on hardware, making their low-latency implementation a challenging yet valuable objective.

-In this work, we present a proof-of-concept implementation of a latency-constrained Gated Recurrent Unit on the Versal AI Engine.
-The design explores several unconventional aspects of the architecture, including the use of free-running kernels \cite{amd_aie_free_running_ug1079}, row-wise matrix–vector operations for efficient parallelization across hidden-state dimensions, and a novel utilization of the AI Engine’s interface tiles \cite{amd_pl_interface_tile_capabilities_ug1079} as dynamic data aggregators.
-These techniques collectively aim to demonstrate the feasibility of deploying state-of-the-art models under strict latency constraints, paving the way for future low-latency adaptive computing applications.
-We hope that these methods will inspire further exploration and refinement by the broader research community.
+With the introduction of the \textit{Versal} family, AMD presents the \textit{Adaptive Compute Acceleration Platform} (ACAP) \cite{amd_versal_adaptive_soc}.
+One of the key innovations within this platform is the \textit{Adaptable Intelligent Engine} (AIE), a specialized accelerator array optimized for high throughput multiply accumulate (MAC) operations on floating point and fixed point vector data.
+We acknowledge prior research efforts that efficiently map generalized matrix matrix (GEMM) operations onto the AIE, such as \textit{MaxEVA}~\cite{taka2023maxevamaximizingefficiencymatrix} and \textit{CHARM}~\cite{zhuang2023charmcomposingheterogeneousaccelerators}.
+However, these works primarily target throughput optimization in synthetic matrix multiplication scenarios, whereas our focus is on real time inference under stringent latency constraints.
+Furthermore, Recurrent Neural Networks (RNNs) are notoriously difficult to parallelize efficiently on hardware, making their low latency implementation a challenging yet valuable objective.
+In this work, we present a proof of concept implementation of a latency constrained GRU on the Versal AIE.
+The design explores several unconventional aspects of the architecture, including the use of free running kernels \cite{amd_aie_free_running_ug1079}, row-wise matrix vector operations for efficient parallelization across hidden state dimensions, and a novel utilization of the AIE’s interface tiles \cite{amd_pl_interface_tile_capabilities_ug1079} as dynamic data aggregators.
+A direct comparison with GPU/CPU baselines is outside the scope of this work, which focuses on architectural trade offs within Versal.